abs-tudelft/vhdmmio/mdbook/src/metadataconfig.md

 descriptions. `vhdmmio` requires that they are unique within the current context only; that is, two fields in a single logical register cannot have the same mnemonic, but if they were in different logical registers this would be fine.
+However, chains of mnemonics separated by underscores must still be unique.
+For instance, it's illegal to have a register `X` containing field `Y_Z` and another register `X_Y` containing field `Z`.

 If the mnemonic names an array, it cannot end in a number, since the array index is added to the mnemonic in various contexts.